 Before signing any contract for military service, discuss the terms of the contract with your parent or guardian and school counselor.
 Be sure to carefully research and evaluate whether the military is right for you.

 Military pay can be comparable to civilian pay based on number of years in the service, rank, and level of education.
-Service members receive thirty days of vacation per year, free room and board, free medical and dental benefits, travel opportunities, and qualify for retirement benefits after twenty years of service.
+Service members receive thirty days of vacation per year, free room and board, free medical and dental benefits, travel opportunities, and can qualify for retirement.
 In addition, there are tuition assistance programs available while on active duty.
 Qualified service members can receive more than $70,000 in tuition benefits.

 - Participate in combat operations